-- Data Governance: High quality authoritative datasets are delivered through designated data governance roles and responsibilities.
-Data governance roles are mandated for each dataset to ensure responsibility for the integrity and quality of data. - Consistent Identification: A common data dictionary, vocabulary, ontology and persistent identifiers are applied to the identification of data to enhance accessibility, manage effective use of data, and avoid duplicated collection or purchase. - Data Quality Management: Data Quality Management processes are used to manage the currency, completeness, accuracy and consistency of data for a specified purpose. - Metadata: Appropriate metadata is used to describe and discover geospatial data, including content, geographic extent, purpose, characteristics, temporal reference (currency and/or time) and provenance etc., together with contact details for further information. - Standards: Appropriate and recognized standards are adopted and enforced throughout the data lifecycle to enhance integration and interoperability of individual and disparate data sets. - Accessibility: Easy, efficient and equitable access to spatial data through common geospatial platforms and portals where technology, data formats, organizational arrangements, licensing, location, costs and conditions do not inhibit its use. - Reusable Formats: Data is in a form suitable for further value-adding by internal and external users.

-- Authoritative: Data is managed responsibly and efficiently by the designated data custodian to eliminate the proliferation of duplicate data sets.
-The notion is to collect once and use many times. - Timeliness: Data is available for use in a timely manner as required by the application, including 'just-in-time'. - Provenance: The origin and quality of data is readily accessible to the user, facilitating both human and machine-to-machine readability. via metadata so that they can determine if it is 'Fit for Purpose' - Integrity: The interrelationships between data themes collected by multiple agencies are managed with topological integrity and with consideration to currency. - Demand Driven: Data acquisition and maintenance is aligned to user needs and requirements to achieve optimal resource allocation. - Efficiency: Geospatial data products are differentiated as close as possible to the user to create more opportunities for reuse along the supply chain, and appropriately tracked by versioning. - Data security: Data are held with adequate provision for long-term care including disaster recovery and backup procedures, are disposed or archived in accordance with government regulations, and considering technological advancements. - Respected Rights: Confidentiality, privacy, intellectual property rights and the security of sensitive information are protected and or anonymized prior to sharing, and the sharing of Indigenous knowledge is contingent upon consent of the knowledge holders in accordance with the principles of justice, democracy, respect for human rights, equality, non-discrimination, good governance and good faith.
+- Consistent Identification: A common data dictionary, vocabulary, ontology and persistent identifiers are applied to the identification of data to enhance accessibility, manage effective use of data, and avoid duplicated collection or purchase. - Quality Management: Quality management processes are used to manage the currency, completeness, accuracy and consistency of data for a specified purpose. - Metadata: Appropriate metadata is applied according to standards and used to accurately define and describe geospatial data, including content, geographic extent, purpose, characteristics, currency and provenance etc., together with contact details for further information. - Standards: Appropriate and recognized standards are adopted and enforced throughout the data lifecycle to enhance integration and interoperability of individual and disparate data sets. - Accessibility: Easy, efficient and equitable access to spatial data through common geospatial platforms where technology, data formats, organizational arrangements, licensing, location, costs and conditions do not inhibit its use. - Reusable Formats: Data is in a form suitable for further value-adding by internal and external users. - Authoritative: Data is managed responsibly by the designated data custodian to eliminate the proliferation of duplicate data sets.
+The notion is to collect once and use many times. - Timeliness: Data is managed according to priority, and where required, is maintained as close to real-time as possible. - Provenance: The origin and quality of data is readily accessible to the user via metadata so that they can determine if it is 'Fit for Purpose'' - Integrity: The interrelationships between data themes collected by multiple agencies are managed with topological integrity. - Demand Driven: Data acquisition and maintenance is aligned to user needs and requirements to achieve optimal resource allocation. - Efficiency: Geospatial data products are differentiated as close as possible to the user to create more opportunities for reuse along the supply chain. - Security: Data are held with adequate provision for long-term care including disaster recovery and backup procedures, are disposed or archived in accordance with government regulations, and considering technological advancements. - Respected Rights: Confidentiality, privacy, intellectual property rights and the security of sensitive information are preserved, and the sharing of Indigenous knowledge is contingent upon consent of the knowledge holders in accordance with the principles of justice, democracy, respect for human rights, equality, non-discrimination, good governance and good faith.